istio/istio.io/content/docs/tasks/security/health-check/index.md

 When a failure is detected, Kubelet automatically restarts the Citadel container.

-When the health checking feature is enabled, the **prober client** module in Citadel periodically checks the health status of Citadel's CSR gRPC server, sends CSRs to the gRPC server, and verifies the response.
+When the health checking feature is enabled, the **prober client** module in Citadel periodically checks the health status of Citadel's CSR gRPC server.
+It does this by sending CSRs to the gRPC server and verifies the responses.
 If Citadel is healthy, the _prober client_ updates the _modification time_ of the _health status file_.
 Otherwise, it does nothing.
 Citadel relies on a [Kubernetes liveness and readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)